“I received a bounced cheque in UAE. What do I do?”

-A bounced cheque is considered a crime in UAE and as per new rules instead of jail term there will be fines issued considering bounced cheque as a misdemeanor on the following basis,
+A bounced cheque in UAE is considered a crime and as per the rules, instead of jail term there will be fines issued considering bounced cheque as a misdemeanor on the following basis,

 – There is no date mentioned